werckme/werckmeister/manual.in.md

 such as:

 * use `#` or `b` for sharp or flat
-* to perform inervals use angle brackes.
+* to perform intervals use angle brackes.
 For example a triad: `<I III V>`
 * use `~` for tied and `.` for dotted notes
-* create tuplets using parantheses
+* create tuplets using parentheses

 ```language=Werckmeister,type=full